RM-Terrell/RM-Terrell.github.io/_posts/2020-05-29-docker-part-1.md

 ![new_hotness](/assets/img/docker-part-1/new_file_struct.png)

-with the `django_orbital` directory renamed to be more general as `api` and the frontend nicely unified in one directory.
+with the "django_orbital" directory renamed to be more general as "api" and the frontend nicely unified in one directory.
 You can see I also tossed in a `Dockerfile` in each directory, and a `docker-compose.yml` in the root, though they were empty at this point.
 And somehow I managed to do everything right in changing paths because the darn thing worked first try when building locally.
-Heres a look at the UI's old ugly mug in its newly refactored glory.
+Heres a look at the UIs old ugly mug in its newly refactored glory.

 ![powersh](/assets/img/docker-part-1/old_ui.png)

 ## Docker Time

 Now to actually build some Docker containers and compose them.
-Looking at the docs and also some other articles I came up with my first drafts of the Dockerfiles.
+Looking at the docs and also some other articles, I came up with my first drafts of the Dockerfiles.
 I didn't feel comfortable fully writing them from scratch yet as I was at that point learning wise were the pieces weren't really all in my head yet.
+Docker was not grokked.
 So I did what every good dev does when they're learning tech and copy pasted it off somewhere on Stackoverflow.

 The Dockerfile for the `api` directory looked like this.